ianling/zipPy/README.md

 # zipPy
 Zippyshare download script, written in Python.

-Takes a list of Zippyshare.com URLs, either from a file or on the command line, and downloads them to the specified output directory (default: ./).
+Downloads a list of Zippyshare.com URLs.
+You can provide the URLs on the command line, from a plain text file (URLs separated by linebreaks), or from a DLC file.

 At the end, it will list how many links were downloaded successfully, how many were skipped, and how many failed to download.